Orchextra/orchextra-android-sdk/README.md

 <!-- Toolbar title and icon color -->
 <color name="ox_toolbar_title_color">#FFF</color>
 ```
-Additionally, you should customize the Orchextra Sdk with your drawables.
+:bulb: Additionally, you should customize the Orchextra Sdk with your drawables.

  - ox_notification_alpha_small_icon(1*): Icon is showed in the status bar.
  - ox_notification_large_icon(2*): This image is used as large icon in notifications and as image in the dialogs inside the application.
  - ox_notification_color_small_icon(3*): Icon is showed in the notifications big end-bottom.
  - ox_close: Icon which is locate in the upper left corner of a screen and is used to close the view.

-## New Custom Notifications Orchextra
+## New Custom Notifications Orchextra :bulb:

 We change the notifications to become in Custom notifications.
 For this we have generated 4 templates that can be overwritten from the SDK integrator app.
 Below we describe the templates and in which case they will be used by the SDK.

 For notifications from Push: